-There will be no in-person annual meeting of the stockholders in 2020.
+There will be no in-person annual meeting of the stockholders in 2022.
 The Annual Meeting will be held virtually over the Internet by means of a live audio webcast.
-Only stockholders who own common stock as of the close of business on April 16, 2020 will be entitled to attend the virtual meeting.
-Any stockholder wishing to attend the virtual Annual Meeting should register for the meeting by June 7, 2020.
+Only stockholders who own common stock as of the close of business on April 18, 2022, will be entitled to attend the virtual meeting.
+Any stockholder wishing to attend the virtual Annual Meeting should register for the meeting by 11:59 p.m.
+Eastern time on June 9, 2022.
 To register for the virtual meeting, please follow these instructions as applicable to the nature of your ownership of our common stock:

 Registered Stockholders.
-If your shares are registered in your name with Continental and you wish to attend the online-only virtual meeting, go to www.cstproxy.com/iovance/2020, enter the control number you received on your proxy card or Notice and click on the "Click here to preregister for the online meeting" link at the top of the page.
+If your shares are registered in your name with Continental and you wish to attend the online-only virtual meeting, go to www.cstproxy.com/iovance/2022, enter the control number you received on your proxy card or Notice and click on the "Click here to preregister for the online meeting"

+link at the top of the page.
 Just prior to the start of the meeting you will need to log back into the meeting site using your control number.
 Pre-registration is recommended but is not required in order to attend.